Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 With this, anytime we want, we can get any info we want from the service and it's also called by k8s on an interval.

 ## 18-Business Package Design
-IMO it's risky to run liveness and readiness probes on a different port than the API(app) port.
+**IMO it's risky to run liveness and readiness probes on a different port than the API(app) port.
 Because if the app doesn't come up, we won't catch it until it reaches the user traffic.
 Yes it's correct.
 I just hate the idea that those probes go through all the middlewares and ... .
 So we have to hard code in the middlewares that if the req is for liveness and readiness, leave it alone.
 It's better to put the liveness and readiness handlers in the same port as our api is running instead of the debug port.
-But for now, we're running them in the debug port.
+So move them into a handler group called checkgrp(look at v5 project).**

 ### DDD
 We have the handlers in the app layer, it's job is to receive external input(API).